Mobsya/aseba/readme.md

 HAS_FIRMWARE_UPGRADE=TRUE make -f aseba/newbuild/Makefile -j
 ```

-## Log level
+## Log

 A command-line option `--log` has been added to reduce the amount of information displayed.
+Some log output has been changed between `trace` and `info`.

+The TDM service uid is displayed with level `info`.